NeuroTechX/ntx_slack_archive/devices.md

  >Someone advised me to talk to Dano (I'm looking for his answer).
 I haven't found yet.
 I'm going to try some IRC channels.
 Thank again :slightly_smiling_face:!

+5/22/2017 5:39 AM

+ **pierre** :

+ >niouby the relevant channel is <#C0K883P71|interactive-tutorial> , if you're still looking, I noticed you haven't posted there